andrewiggins/preact-v8-browser-field/Readme.md

+**NOTE: Archiving this repo because I don't want to get security alerts on it anymore**

 # Preact v8 Browser Field

 Uncomment line in rollup.config.js to get rollup to correctly bundle UMD browser field for Preact